-You will be given a short-acting general anaesthetic or heavy sedation so you will be asleep throughout the procedure.
+- you'll be given a short-acting general anaesthetic or heavy sedation so you will be asleep throughout

 You will usually only need to go to hospital for part of the day, although some people need to stay overnight depending on their medical condition.

-Are there complications or side effects I should be aware of?
+Are there complications of cardioversion I should be aware of?

-Complications are not common and if you experience any side effects after the cardioversion, they will usually be temporary.
+Complications aren't common and if you experience any side effects after the cardioversion, they will usually be temporary.

 After your cardioversion, you may get headaches and dizziness from a drop in your blood pressure.
 You may also feel a small amount of discomfort in your chest where the shock was given.
 Feeling sick is also a common side effect of an anaesthetic.

 How successful are cardioversions?